 Other Operations on site

-When open, the Airport welcomes visitors and to encourage them there are facilities where food and drink can be purchased.
+When open, the Airport welcomes visitors and to encourage them there are locations on site where food and drink can be purchased.
 A children’s play area is also available.

 The Manchester Aviation Art Society meets once a once at Barton (currently not happening due to Covid 19) and more information can be found by clicking on their website : http://www.mavas.freeola.org/